RillingDev/musicbrainz-enricher/README.md

 ## Configuration

-This application uses Spring Boot which allows for easy handling of configurations.
+This application uses Spring Boot, which allows for easy handling of configurations.
 See [the Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto.properties-and-configuration.external-properties-location) for details.